webconnex/slate/source/includes/_webhook_events.md

 eventID | string | registration
-formId | integer | ID of the form accountId | integer | ID of the account registrationTimestamp | timestamp | UTC date and time total | float | the total value of the registration data | object | the object container the complete payload for the registration
+formId | integer | ID of the form accountId | integer | ID of the account transactionReference | string | reference string of associated transaction orderStatus | string  | the status of the order orderNumber | string  | the order number tied to the registration registrationTimestamp | timestamp | UTC date and time total | float | the total value of the registration data | object | the object container the complete payload for the registration